stefan-hesse/test-repository/guide-source/GUIDE_README.md

 1. Compares the current English file against `EN-prev.md` (a snapshot of the last build)
 2. Identifies which `##` sections have changed
-3. Sends only the changed sections to the Anthropic API for translation into Italian and Spanish
+3. Sends only the changed sections to the **DeepL API** for translation into Italian, Spanish and French
-4. Updates the IT and ES Markdown files with the new translations
+4. Updates the IT, ES and FR Markdown files with the new translations
-5. Rebuilds all nine HTML outputs from the updated source files
+5. Rebuilds all twelve HTML outputs from the updated source files
 6. Saves the current English file as the new `EN-prev.md` for next time

 **You never need to manually translate anything.** Just edit the English file and push.

-**Cost:** ~$0.01–0.30 per build run depending on how much changed.
-A full re-translation of the entire document costs around $0.30.
-Incremental changes to one or two sections cost a few cents.
+**Cost:** Free — DeepL's free tier includes 500,000 characters per month, which is far more than the guide requires even with frequent updates.
+A full re-translation of all three languages uses approximately 120,000 characters.

 **If translation is skipped:** The build log will show `[TRANSLATE] 0 section(s) changed` — this is normal if your push only changed `build.py` or other non-content files.
 The HTML is still rebuilt correctly.

+**DeepL API key:** Stored as a GitHub Actions secret named `DEEPL_API_KEY`.
+Managed at deepl.com under the Avatour company account.

 ---